w3f/polkadot-wiki/docs/maintain-guides-how-to-unbond.md

 description: The full process of how to stop being a nominator in order to unlock and withdraw your tokens for sending or selling.
 ---

 The following describes how to stop nominating and retrieve your tokens.
 Please note that all networks on which you can nominate have a delayed exit period, called the _unbonding period_, which serves as a cooldown.
-You will not be able to liquidate your tokens before this period has elapsed.
+You will not be able to transfer your tokens before this period has elapsed.

 ### Step 1: Stop Nominating